 Section 5.
 Vacancies.
 A vacancy on the board of directors shall be deemed to exist in the case of death, resignation or removal of any director, or if the authorized number of directors is increased.
 A vacancy shall be filled, until the next annual meeting, by a majority vote of the board.
 A director may resign effective upon giving written notice to the president, secretary, or the board.
 Three consecutive absences from board meetings of any director, without valid reason, shall be deemed a resignation.
 No reduction of the authorized number of directors shall have the effect of removing any director prior to the expiration of the director’s term of office.

 Section 6.
 Powers and Duties.
 Subject to the limitations of law, the articles of incorporation, and these bylaws, the activities and affairs of the League, and all corporate powers shall be exercised by or under control of the board.
 The board shall plan and direct the work necessary to carry out programs on selected governmental issues as adopted by the LWVUS Convention, the LWVC Convention, the LWVBA Convention, and the annual meeting.

+In executing the duties of their office, board members are expected to carry out applicable laws and regulations as well as League bylaws, mission, policies, principles, positions, standards, and procedures.
+Board members who do not shall be counseled.
+If violations persist, they may be removed from office by a two-thirds vote of the board of directors.

+[RATIONALE: this amendment copies an amendment LWVUS made to its bylaws.
+Our board recommends this for approval as a best practice]

 Section 7.
 Meetings of the Board